Smokers & Surgery – The Impact of Smoking

 Do they test for nicotine before surgery?

-Yes, most hospitals will do a test for nicotine detection prior to the surgery; a urine or breath test as a part of your pre-op assessment.
+Yes, most hospitals will do a test for nicotine detection before the surgery; a urine or breath test as a part of your pre-op assessment.

 What happens if you smoke before plastic surgery?

-If you smoke before plastic surgery, it can lead to a variety of problems such as loss of cheek skin, nipples or tummy skin after a facelift, breast lift, breast reduction, or tummy tuck surgery, infections, death of fat cells, hard lumps, delayed wound healing, thick, wide scars, blood clots, increased pain, permanent small vessel damage, loss of breast implants, and life-threatening complications.
+If you smoke before plastic surgery, it can lead to a variety of complications such as infections, death of fat cells, hard lumps, delayed wound healing, thick and wide scars, blood clots, increased pain, permanent small vessel damage, and life-threatening complications.

 Why does nicotine affect surgery?

-Nicotine minimizes blood flow, slows down healing, increases the chances of infection, impacts your immune system, and negatively impacts your overall health.
+Nicotine minimises blood flow, slows down healing, increases the chances of infection, weakens your immune system, and negatively impacts your overall health.

 Can I get breast surgery if I smoke?

-Yes but most plastic surgeons wouldn’t recommend that you undergo breast surgery if you are smoking or cannot quit it for a specified time period before and after surgery.
+Yes, but most plastic surgeons wouldn’t recommend that you undergo breast surgery if you are smoking or cannot quit it for a specified time before and after surgery.

 Can I get a facelift if I smoke?

-What happens if I don’t stop smoking before a tummy tuck?
+What happens if I don’t stop smoking before an abdominoplasty?

-If you don’t stop smoking prior to a tummy tuck, it can increase the risk for poor wound healing, skin necrosis, infections, death of fat cells, hard lumps, delayed wound healing, thick, wide scars, blood clots, increased pain, permanent small vessel damage, loss of breast implants, and life-threatening complications
+It can increase the risk of poor wound healing, skin necrosis, infections, death of fat cells, hard lumps, delayed wound healing, thick and wide scars, blood clots, increased pain, permanent small vessel damage, and life-threatening complications.

 Will your nipples fall off if you smoke?

-There is a small chance of nipple death or nipple necrosis.
+There is a small chance of nipple tissue death or nipple necrosis.
 Smokers who undergo breast reduction or breast lift are at greater risk of losing a nipple after breast surgery.
 Nipple blood supply can be significantly reduced.
-The nipple may change colour to a dusky pink, then a darker brown and finally black.
-Then it falls off – dead.
-Don’t smoke!
+The nipple may change colour to a dusky pink, then a darker brown, and finally black.
+Then it falls off.

 How long does it take for nicotine to leave your system?

 Generally, nicotine will leave your blood within 1 to 3 days after you stop using tobacco.
-However, the surgeon will advise you to quit it for 3 to 6 weeks. – WebMD
+However, the surgeon will advise you to quit smoking for 3 to 6 weeks. – WebMD

 Can a surgeon tell if you smoke?

-Yes, your doctor can tell if you smoke occasionally by looking at medical tests that can detect nicotine in your blood, saliva, urine and hair.
+Yes, your doctor can tell if you smoke by looking at medical tests that can detect nicotine in your blood, saliva, urine, and hair.

 What happens if I don’t tell my doctor I smoke before surgery?

-Smoking before surgery puts you at a higher risk for postoperative heart attacks, blood clots, pneumonia and even death.
+Smoking before surgery puts you at a higher risk for blood clots, bleeding, and other complications.
 Hence, it is important to be open and honest with your surgeon.

 How do you get nicotine out of your system before surgery?

-Stop smoking or consuming any products containing nicotine for at least three to six weeks prior to the surgery.
+Stop smoking or consuming any products containing nicotine for at least three to six weeks before the surgery.

 When can you resume smoking after surgery?

 It depends on the instructions given by your surgeon.
-In most cases, patients are able to resume smoking in about 3 to 6 weeks after the surgery.
+In most cases, patients can resume smoking in about 3 to 6 weeks after the surgery.

 Can I vape before surgery?